 This program will begin in early April with an informational meeting.
 The group meets every Wednesday at 6:30 P.M. to dusk during the growing season and will end in September.
 Due to space limitations, participation will be on a first come, first serve basis.

 If you are interested in being a participant or would like more information on the program, email Janet Clauson.

-The members of the Chartwell Garden Club have enjoyed working with the Friends of Kinder Farm Park over the years to preserve this special family farm museum for future generations to enjoy.
-Throughout the year our members maintain the kitchen garden adjacent to the historic farmhouse, provide floral decorations for park buildings and help decorate the historic farmhouse for Christmas.
+Our members have enjoyed working with the Friends of Kinder Farm Park over the years to preserve this special family farm museum for future generations to enjoy.
+We maintain the kitchen garden adjacent to the historic farmhouse, provide floral decorations for park buildings and help decorate the historic farmhouse for Christmas.
 We are also involved in other gardening and charitable endeavors in the community.

-The Chartwell Garden Club is open to all, and we encourage anyone interested in learning more about floral design, horticulture and the wonders of nature to join us.
-It’s a great way to make new friends and learn new things!
-We generally meet the 2nd Monday of the month at 9:30 A.M. from September to June at Our Shepherd Lutheran Church located at 400 Benfield Road, Severna Park.
+Chartwell Garden Club is open to all and encourages anyone interested in learning more about gardening, floral design and the wonders of nature to join.
+It is a great way to make lasting friendships and to learn new things.
+Meetings are generally held the 2nd Monday of the month at 9:30 am from September to June at Our Shepherd Lutheran Church, 400 Benfield Road, Severna Park.